hiibolt/niu-metis-documentation/src/chapter_3_2.md

 # 3.2.
 Using GPU Acceleration With Docker
+*You can find the code mentioned in this chapter [in this book's repository](https://github.com/hiibolt/niu-metis-documentation/tree/main/projects/docker/premade_image_gpu)!*

 Now we must address how to use GPU passthrough on Metis with Podman (Docker), which can quickly elevate our programs to higher performance with the power of GPU acceleration!

 ## Goals